Solstice

 As the fulcrum of the year today puts to rights

-The watchful symmetries that are always there.
+The watchful symmetries which are always there.

 Explanation